Meteta/AI_Companion_Project_Csharp/README.md

 Default name is CELESTE
 You can edit the prompt.txt to change the prompt.
 I recommend googling how to make a ChatGPT personality using chatGPT.

+Here is a Demo Vid of the program in action: https://youtu.be/1kHeVehgysA